Nerixyz/icu-typ/docs/docs/fmt.md

 <!-- prettier-ignore-->
 !!! warning
     This argument is experimental.
-Currently, it always formats dates in the Gregorian calendar (regardless of the locale).
+The calendar selection is implemented manually due to missing functionality in ICU4X (It's in my backlog to try and add it there).
-    This assumes that the pattern is already localized for the target locale.
+    **This is a low-level utility that assumes the pattern is already localized for the target locale.**

 The full list of placeholders can be found in the [Date Field Symbol Table].
 Note that this argument doesn't check that the date and time are fully specified.
 If some fields are left out, they're default initialized.